 Bitdefender Total Security offers a wide variety of additional security options.
 For example, the software offers a firewall with a large number of configuration options.
-It also offers so-called “vulnerability scans”, which tell you whether there are network, application or security vulnerabilities in your system.
+It also offers so-called “vulnerability scans,” which indicate network, app, and security vulnerabilities in your system.

-- This year, Bitdefender performed slightly less well in AV-Comparatives’ security tests compared to previous years, but it still has a good security score.
+- This year, Bitdefender performed much better in AV-Comparatives’ security tests compared to previous years.

-- The software blocks over 99% of all malware, according to AV-Comparatives’ tests.
+- The software blocks 99.99% of all malware, according to AV-Comparatives’ tests.

 - Bitdefender has consistently been one of the best providers in terms of security.

 - Bitdefender offers a huge range of useful additional security options.
 On top of the “standard” scan and real-time security features.